cypress-io/cypress-documentation/content/guides/core-concepts/retry-ability.md

   .and('contain', 'Home')
 ```

-Cypress will retry for up to 10 seconds to find a visible element of class
+Cypress will retry for up to 10 seconds to find a visible element with
-`mobile-nav` with text containing "Home".
-For more examples, read the
+`data-testid` attribute `mobile-nav` with text containing "Home".
+For more
+examples, read the
 [Timeouts](/guides/core-concepts/introduction-to-cypress#Timeouts) section in
 the "Introduction to Cypress" guide.